upbeatboom321/Electric-Toothbrush-Converter/testing/iteration-log.md

 **Observations:**
 - Motor top get stuck when the crank pin is farthest away form joint 1
-- There is a little bit of friction in joint 1
 - This is friction when the link bar rests on the platform where the pin of joint 1 is

 **Problems identified:**
 - The link bar's length is short
-- Decrease cap radius a little but not less than form Test 1
+- Resting surface for link bar near joint 1 is rough

 ---

 ## Test 3
-**Date:** [Insert date]
+**Date:** March 12 2026

 **Changes from Version 2:**
 - [Change 1]